justin-john/aws-lambda-git-integrator/README.md

 This is normal git push.
 A pre-push commit hook is attached, so when you do git push, the pre-push git hook will upload code to AWS Lambda Function and follows git push to repo.

 NB: Please make sure lambda and pre-push are executable files.

+#### OS Supported
+* Linux
+* Mac OS (Not Tested, Should Work.
+If anybody of you like to contribute in this project by testing in Mac OS, please test and let me know your report by creating an issue/pull request.
+Don't have MAC machine to test. :disappointed:)

 ## License